ExpertPhotography

 6. Double Exposure

-Double exposure is layering two images.
-Layer a landscape over a close-up of an animal or flower.
-Layer a cityscape over a portrait.
+Double exposure is when you layering two images on top of each other.
+You can layer a landscape over a close-up of an animal or flower.
+Or, layer a cityscape over a portrait.
 Double exposures can add texture to a picture or add to the story.

 Film photographers discovered this technique.
-A double exposure happens when the shutter is clicked without advancing the film.
+A double exposure happens when the shutter is clicked again without advancing the film.
+It is a great way to play with experimental photography.

 Many digital cameras can be set to take double exposures.
 Since my camera (Sony a7R III) does not do double exposures, I use Photoshop.
 I created two layers with two different images.